b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 8 (Crime Incidence Scene Processing).md

 • Corporate investigators should know under what circumstances they can examine an employee’s computer
 – Every organization must have a well-defined process describing when an investigation can be initiated

+• If a corporate investigator finds that an employee is committing or has committed a crime
+• Employer can file a criminal complaint with the police.
+As investigator, should immediately report to corporate management

+• Employers are usually interested in enforcing company policy
+– Not seeking out and prosecuting employees

+• Corporate investigators are, therefore, primarily concerned with protecting company assets